Point Push Pause Proceed

 - Approach the curb.

-- Extend your arm straight out in front of your body pointing in the direction you wish to cross.
-This tells drivers what you want to do.
+- Push the warning flasher button if available or extend your arm straight out in front of your body pointing in the direction you wish to cross.

 - Wait for the traffic to stop.